-CPAP Humidifiers are used to add moisture in the air that is delivered to your airway while you sleep.
+CPAP Humidifiers are used to add moisture to the air that is delivered to your airway while you sleep.
 For Apnea patients who choose not to use a heated humidifier, they might find that they wake up with a dry throat, mouth, and in their nostrils.
-They also might be experiencing allergy type symptoms.
-Using a CPAP humidifier can help reduce dryness and skin irritation as well as those allergy type symptoms.
+They also might be experiencing allergy-type symptoms.
+Using a CPAP humidifier can help reduce dryness and skin irritation as well as those allergy-type symptoms.

 There are two types of humidifiers to consider.

-Heated CPAP Humidifier: This type of humidifier uses a heated chamber of water that helps generate moisture that is passed through the tubing along with the air flow that goes into your month.
+Heated CPAP Humidifier: This type of humidifier uses a heated chamber of water that helps generate moisture that is passed through the tubing along with the airflow that goes into your mouth.

-Passover CPAP Humidifiers: The Passover (or Passive) CPAP humidifier is a stand alone unit that connects with the CPAP machine using a short piece of tubing.
-These CPAP humidifiers generally do not generate as much moisture as the heated humidifiers do.
+Passover CPAP Humidifiers: The Passover (or Passive) CPAP humidifier is a stand-alone unit that connects with the CPAP machine using a short piece of tubing.
+These CPAP humidifiers generally do not generate as much moisture as heated humidifiers do.

 Maintaining a CPAP Humidifier